John Roberts (martyr)

-John Roberts (1577 – 10 December 1610) was a Welsh Benedictine monk and priest, and was the first Prior of St. Gregory's, Douai, France (now Downside Abbey).
+John Roberts, OSB (1577 – 10 December 1610) was a Welsh Benedictine monk and priest, and was the first prior of St. Gregory's, Douai, France (now Downside Abbey).
 Returning to England as a missionary priest during the period of recusancy, he was martyred at Tyburn.
-He is venerated as a saint by the Roman Catholic church.
+He is venerated as a saint by the Catholic church.

 Early life and conversion to Catholicism

 Roberts was born in 1577 in Trawsfynydd, a small village in Snowdonia, north Wales, the son of John and Anna Roberts of Rhiw Goch Farm.
-His father was a member of the Welsh nobility and was descended from the Welsh Princes, was a farmer.
+His father, a farmer, was a member of the Welsh nobility and was descended from the Welsh Princes.
 Roberts was baptised into the Anglican faith inside the local parish church of St Madryn but is said to have received his early education from an elderly man who had been a Cistercian monk at Cymer Abbey just outside Dolgellau until its dissolution by Henry VIII in 1537.
 He attended St. John's College, Oxford in February, 1595 before leaving after two years to study law at Furnival's Inn, London.

 During his travels in Europe, he left behind both the law and his former faith as he converted to Catholicism on a visit to Notre Dame Cathedral in Paris.
 He moved on to Spain and joined St Benedict's Monastery, Valladolid, and became a member of this community in 1598, where he was known as Brother John of Merioneth in reference to his birthplace.